How to find Bugs on your Mobile App

 According to studies, there are currently 2.9 million mobile apps in the Google Play store and nearly 2 million in the Apple Store.
 With 5.1 billion mobile phone users, about 90% of the users’ mobile usage is time spent on different mobile apps.
-So it becomes essential for enterprises to ensure that their apps do not have any bugs and glitches before the rollout.
+So, enterprises must ensure that app bugs do not interfere with their product launches.

 So the question is, how to find bugs in an app?